MSMFG/data-recruitment-test/data-engineer-python/SOLUTION_NOTES.md

 This particular challenge allows for a lot of freedom to show how well you know the features of the python standard library in a pythonic and performant way.

 Callouts:
-- The use of type annotations allows the IDE to show a user an object's properties/methods when writing the code and also pick up bugs before the code runs
+- The use of type annotations allows the IDE to show a user an object's properties/methods when writing the code and also pick up bugs before the code runs. see `mypy` for enforcement of static type checking
 - Separating the concerns of input / splitting logic / output allows for reuse, extension, maintainability and easy testing for each individual concern
+- There are a few quirky python features that I used in this solution that you may be interested in looking into: context managers, generator functions, class properties

 Expectations:
 - Junior: able to write a working script for either max_bytes or max_lines. write at least one unit test for any function to demonstrate knowledge.